PiercingDan/spark-Jupyter-AWS/README.md

 Press Ctrl-C to exit.

 ## Using tmux (Optional)
-You may have noticed in the previous command, or know from previous uses, that running jupyter notebook will hinder you from running any more commands.
-A simple workaround would be to open up another terminal and login a second time, but, in my experience, after doing this many times, it can get tiring.
+You may have noticed in the previous command, or know from previous uses, that running jupyter notebook will hinder you from running any more commands in the same terminal.
+A simple workaround would be to open up another terminal and login a second time, but this can get tedious.
 I prefer to use `tmux`, a useful tool that allows you split up your terminal.
 You can install it from the terminal, for example, on Amazon Linux, run:
 ```
 [SparkMaster] sudo yum update
 [SparkMaster] sudo yum install tmux